Petrosbid/Smart-Lock-System/README.md

 2. Add paths to actual screenshots in the `Screenshots` section.
 3. Create a `LICENSE` file in your repository root if you haven't already, and link it correctly.
 4. Adjust any other project-specific details as necessary.

-This updated `README.md` includes the notification features and provides a comprehensive overview of your project.